weex1997/CowsAndBullsGame/Challenges.md

 Problems I hit building Cows & Bulls over three months as a solo developer, and how I handled them.
 Each entry gives the symptom, the diagnosis, the alternatives I weighed, and what it taught me.

-> **On evidence.** The game shipped without analytics instrumentation, so there are no production metrics here.
-Where a claim can be checked against the code, the file and line are cited.

 ---

 ## 1. Making guesses feel printed rather than listed